 At least for our purposes here (but see Hoyningen-Huene 1987; Nickles 1980; and more recent essays in Schickore & Steinle 2006), the distinction may be characterized as allotting specific professional tasks to philosophy of science, on the one hand, and history, psychology and sociology, on the other.
 Specifically, history, psychology, and sociology are concerned with the process of discovery of scientific theories, while philosophy of science is concerned with the justification of such discoveries.
 The process of justification is to be "logical" in the sense that it is based on a formal reconstruction and analysis of the relationship between the relevant scientific theory and the evidence that supports it.
 Therefore, it is a matter for historians, psychologists and sociologists to tell whether there are external circumstances, besides logic and evidence, constraining theory-choice, such as subjective or psychological motivations and socio-historical constraints.
-These extraevidential factors may be present in the discovery process, but by placing it outside the scope of philosophy of science, which is only concerned with the logic of justification, there is no room for such factors.
+These extra-evidential factors may be present in the discovery process, but by placing it outside the scope of philosophy of science, which is only concerned with the logic of justification, there is no room for such factors.

 Hence the trust placed in the idea that it may be possible to "discover" an algorithm able to define once and for all the status of both "scientificity" and the degree of scientific validation that could be ascribed to a given set of propositions.
-This was an idea shared by neopositivists as well as by their "internal" (i.e. working within the framework of institutionalized neopositivism) opponents.
-Laudan noted, there is a shared conviction that the only kind of rational rule worth considering as a rule is some sort of algorithm-mechanical in application, unambiguous in sense, and capable of invariably producing a unique outcome.
-Some of the positivists believed that it would be possible to articulate such rules; indeed, there are still inductive logicians who believe in some such utopian nonsense.
-(Laudan 1996, p.
-18)

-This attitude led to a lack of consideration for the historical dimension of philosophical and scientific problems, that had to be tackled and resolved only in their conceptual and logical configuration.
-As Reichenbach (1935, p.
-59) claimed, the solutions to problems are never found by historical considerations: we need to make things and objects of reflection speak in order to find the logical order so ardently sought by all of us.
-And Hempel (1979, p.
-365) reminds us that the logical empiricist school was not very interested in the analysis of theory-change (i.e. the analysis of how and why one theory comes to be considered better than an alternative one), since its primary interest was induction, confirmation, probability, scientific explanation, concept formation and the structure and function of scientific theories.
+This was an idea shared by neopositivists as well as by their "internal" (i.e. working within the framework of institutionalized neopositivism) opponents (see Laudan 1996, p.
+18).
+This attitude led to a lack of consideration for the historical dimension of philosophical and scientific problems, that had to be tackled and resolved only in their conceptual and logical configuration (see Reichenbach 1935, p.
+59; Hempel 1979, p.
+365).
 In this heuristics environment the history of science was often undertaken by "retired" scientists or at least it was a subject on the margins of the primary profession of the philosopher of science, historian or scientist (Kuhn 1977, pp. 105-6).
 This situation was not different even in the case of thinkers who may be considered to be pioneers in this respect, such as Ernst Mach, Paul Tannery, George Sarton, Lynn Thorndike, Pierre Duhem and Charles Singer.
 Their contribution, however, enabled the history of science to be consolidated as an autonomous subject in the 1950s.
-For instance, in that period in the States we go from the five historians of science in the immediate aftermath of War World II to 25 in the 1960s, then to more than 125 in the mid 1980s (Baldini 1986, pp. 16-7).

 This was still a history of science influenced by the heuristics of logical empiricism.
 It was devoted to the study of the internal development of a discipline and it would not allow for abrupt change (or "revolutionary" change, as we shall see later).
 It would therefore view scientific development as continuous, that is as a progressive accumulation of scientific truth and the systematic rejection of superseded theories and concepts.
-This was an history of science holding a balance between a strictly "inductive" position - according to which the problems worth pursuing are those concerning chronology, priority and genealogy, with scant attention to the existence of alternative schools of thought within the same discipline, ideological and sociological tendencies of the historical actors, and philosophical controversies of the general type - and a "conventionalist" one - according to which scientific theories are neither true nor false; rather, they are just useful to systematize empirical information - together with the search for continuity, simplicity of theories, and gradual change; a history, indeed, in which each scientist has had a predecessor who had "anticipated" his/her ideas (Agassi 1963, pp. 17-20, 49-64 ff.)5.
+This was an history of science holding a balance between a strictly "inductive" position - according to which the problems worth pursuing are those concerning chronology, priority and genealogy, with scant attention to the existence of alternative schools of thought within the same discipline, ideological and sociological tendencies of the historical actors, and philosophical controversies of the general type - and a "conventionalist" one - according to which scientific theories are neither true nor false; rather, they are just useful to systematize empirical information - together with the search for continuity, simplicity of theories, and gradual change; a history, indeed, in which each scientist has had a predecessor who had "anticipated" his/her ideas (Agassi 1963, pp. 17-20, 49-64 ff.).